How much is staff absence costing the NHS? And what’s the cure?

 But once a manager has acted on that expert advice – whether it’s from the trust’s in-house HR team, or an external HR Business Partner – there’s a danger they’ll put off asking for help again.
 And in the meantime, the situation will deteriorate.

-A better solution is to manage absentee cases on behalf of line managers, reaching out to advise them on next steps, and nudge them into following up at exactly the right time.
+A better solution is to manage absence cases on behalf of line managers, reaching out to advise them on next steps, and nudge them into following up at exactly the right time.
 We’ve seen the value of such proactive support time and time again – and with the right technology, it can be delivered much more cost-effectively.

 Step #3.
 Start pre-empting